- Reviewed: 26 January 2021, 15:15 NZDT

 Foreigners have at times been arbitrarily detained by security forces demanding payment for release.
 Criminals may also pose as police or security forces to rob travellers.
 You should avoid entering into vehicles with strangers, including those purporting to be police officers.

-When travelling by car, it is advisable to keep doors locked and windows up at all times and stay on the main routes.
+When travelling by car, it is advisable to keep doors locked and windows up at all times and to stay on the main routes.
 It is not safe to walk alone at any time in the DRC.

 We advise against travel by land through the borders with Uganda, Rwanda and Burundi.
 The borders with Angola, Rwanda and Burundi may be subject to closure with little notice.